Canonical Ensemble vs. Grand Canonical Ensemble in the Description of Multicomponent Bosonic Systems: The relativistic system of boson particles and antiparticles

-contains a term that describes the interaction in the system $U(n)$: $E(k,n)= \omega_k + U(n),\, \omega_k = \sqrt{m^2 + \bf k^2}$.
+Here the Bose-Einstein distribution functions $f_{_{\rm BE}}\big(E(k,n),\mu_I\big)$, which is defined in (\ref{eq:be-df}), contains a term that describes the interaction in the system $U(n)$: $E(k,n)= \omega_k + U(n),\, \omega_k = \sqrt{m^2 + \bf k^2}$.
 It is important to note that in the case of $\mu_I = 0$, the number of particles and antiparticles in the system are equal to each other, and the net charge in the system (see Eq.(\ref{nI})) is equal to zero, $n_I = 0$.
 This case is discussed in detail in \cite{Anch4}.
-There the system of particles and antiparticles was considered using Grand Canonical Ensemble.
+There the system of particles and antiparticles was considered using the Grand Canonical Ensemble.